-These can appear as flat lesions, tiny stem-like lumps, or as small cauliflower-like bumps.
+These can appear as flat lesions, tiny stem-like lumps, or small cauliflower-like bumps.
 Although they may itch, they generally don’t cause pain or discomfort.

-Genital warts on women typically occur on the vulva, but could also appear inside the vagina or on the cervix.
+Genital warts on people with vaginas typically occur on the vulva but could also appear inside the vagina or on the cervix.
 In penis-owners, they appear on the penis and scrotum.

 Although genital warts may be the first type of wart to come to mind, this isn’t always the case.
 You may also experience:

 - Common warts.
 These rough, raised bumps appear on the hands, fingers, or elbows.
 They may cause pain and are sometimes prone to bleeding.